 But there is still something to add here upon the difference people wish to make between the past and present.

 At the beginning of the Church there was not only the action of the Holy Ghost, but, besides this, new revelations.
 Now, in the communication of these divine truths for the Church of that age and of all ages, God preserved the mouth of those whom He employed for this work, so that no error should fall from it, where He saw good to give that which was to serve as an authority.
 It is not that this took away spiritual intelligence from the others.
-Even when an apostle spoke, they searched the word to see &#8220;whether these things were so,&#8221; @Acts 17: 11.
+Even when an apostle spoke, they searched the word to see "whether these things were so," @Acts 17: 11.
 If prophets addressed the assembly, the rest judged; @1 Corinthians 14: 29.
 There were, however, divine revelations entrusted to those who were chosen of God to be the vessel of those revelations and organs of communicating them.
 Perhaps some of these communications were only for the moment; but those which were for every age of the Church are preserved for us in the written word.
-It is true also that, at that time, one was called upon to study that which the word of God reveals, so that one&#8217;s profiting might be known to the whole Church*;* @1 Timothy 4:13 - 16.
+It is true also that, at that time, one was called upon to study that which the word of God reveals, so that one's profiting might be known to the whole Church; @1 Timothy 4: 13-16.

-| I say, in the relations of Christ with the Church, because, in the Apocalypse given to the Church, the Spirit again becomes a prophetic Spirit, and speaks in a different manner.
+¦ I say, in the relations of Christ with the Church because, in the Apocalypse given to the Church, the Spirit again becomes a prophetic Spirit, and speaks in a different manner.

 {61}